thesofproject/sof-docs/developer_guides/testbench/test_audio_quality.rst

 .. _test-audio-quality:

-Test audio quality
+Test Audio Quality
 ##################

-The directory tools/test/audio contains support for testing objective audio quality parameters.
-The tests include e.g. gain, frequency response (FR), dynamic range (DR), total harmonic distortion plus noise (THD+N).
-The definitions can be found from Audio Engineering Society's AES17 standard.
+The ``tools/test/audio`` directory contains support for testing objective audio quality parameters.
+The tests include gain, frequency response (FR), dynamic range (DR), and total harmonic distortion plus noise (THD+N).
+Definitions can be found in the Audio Engineering Society's AES17 standard.

-There's need to have Octave or Matlab installed to execute the tests.
-Matlab is commercial product by MathWorks.
-GNU Octave is a free software tool and (nearly) same m-language compatible tool that can be used to run the same scripts.
-Octave and useful toolboxes for audio development can be installed with:
+Install Octave or Matlab to execute the tests.
+Matlab is a commercial product by MathWorks.
+GNU Octave is a free software tool that is mostly compatible with Matlab.
+Install Octave and useful toolboxes for audio development by entering the following:

 .. code-block:: bash

    sudo apt install octave octave-signal octave-control octave-io

-Octave can be started to correct directory for tests with:
+Start Octave from the correct directory for tests by entering the following:

 .. code-block:: bash

    cd tools/test/audio
    octave --gui &

-From Octave shell the test script for IIR EQ component can be launched for all support sample formats:
+From the Octave shell, the test script for the IIR EQ component can be launched for all support sample formats:

 .. code-block:: octave

    help process_test
    process_test('eqiir')

-The end of test outputs a CSV format table for test results
+The test outputs a CSV format table with test results such as the following:

 ::